 Honey may also be somewhat protective against dangerous pathogens such as E. coli and methicillin-resistant Staphylococcus aureus (MRSA).
 According to the US Centers for Disease Control and Prevention (CDC), certain types of E. coli can cause diarrhea, urinary tract infections, respiratory illness, and bloodstream infections, and MRSA can cause skin infections, life-threatening bloodstream infections, and pneumonia.
 Honey can be used to prevent bacteria like these from entering the bloodstream through open wounds.

 Eye infections can also be treated with honey.
 In one study of patients with dry eyes, manuka antibacterial honey was added to conventional daily dry eye therapy.
 The manuka honey improved tear break up time, straining, and redness.

 In a study on wound healing speed, researchers found that putting honey on cuts is just as effective as the pharmaceutical wound healing gel Intrasite.
 Both honey and Intrasite increased the healing speed of shallow wounds and abrasions by similar amounts, but honey resulted in fewer cases of itching and was 96 percent less expensive than Intrasite.

 How to Use Honey Therapeutically

 Honey can be safety applied to the surface of burns, abrasions, cuts, and eyes.
 It does not need to be diluted and does not cause side effects.

-The studies mentioned here experimented with a variety of different commercial- and medical-grade honeys, but generally found that solutions of anything greater than 10 percent honey displayed therapeutic properties.
-However, the manuka and Medihoney varieties are made by bees that use Australian leptospermium flowers and have been found to have enhanced antibacterial properties.
-Manuka honey and Medihoney are available online and at most herbal shops.
+The manuka variety of honey is made by bees that use Australian leptospermium flowers and have been found to have enhanced antibacterial properties.
+Manuka honey is available online and at most herbal shops.

 This article was originally published in 2014.
 It is regularly updated.